Experts Endorse MDMA-assisted Therapy for PTSD

 1. 1 Has received support and/or funding from Lykos for independent investigator-initiated research.

-2. 2 Has served as a researcher, consultant, and/or clinician on the Phase 3 trials referenced in this statement or on other Lykos-sponsored projects.
+2. 2 Has served as a researcher and/or clinician on the Phase 3 trials referenced in this statement or on other Lykos-sponsored research.

 References: